Sema4AI/gallery/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have made corresponding changes to the documentation - README.md file
 - [ ] I have updated the CHANGELOG.md file in correspondence with my changes
 - [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] I have added new unit tests that with the existing ones pass locally
+- [ ] Microsoft OAuth2: I have made sure that action has necessary scopes (works in whitelisted mode)